 To prevent this abandonment, most designers will use something called an onboarding process.
-Essentially, this is a tutorial.
+Essentially, a tutorial.

 It’s a way of getting users better acquainted with your application.
 It teaches them how to complete tasks and properly engage with the app in the most efficient way possible.

-This onboarding process presents an excellent opportunity to get to know your users.
-To figure out which problems they’re facing consistently or which steps are hard to understand.
+This onboarding process is a great opportunity to get to know your users.
+To find out what problems they regularly encounter or what steps are difficult to understand.